-Emergency exits were visible, and a Health and Safety poster was displayed.
+Emergency exits were visible and a Health and Safety poster was displayed.
 The practice had a range of policies and procedures, as well as risk assessments in place, such as, fire and health and safety.
 All risk assessments were current and regularly reviewed.

-We were assured that the premises were fit for purpose, and we saw ample documentation which showed that all risks, both internally and externally, to staff, visitors and patients had been considered.
+We were assured that the premises were fit for purpose and we saw documentation which showed that all risks, both internally and externally, to staff, visitors and patients had been considered.
+However, we did note that the portable appliance testing was due for renewal.
+The practice manager immediately arranged for small portable appliances to be tested.
+We received evidence immediately following the inspection confirming that all portable appliances had been tested.